Advanced Certificate in Operations, Supply Ch ...

 Project Management Professional® preparation should be more focused on quality than quantity.
-When training for the PMP® exam, it is best to follow some time-tested practices that will help you prepare better for the exam.
+When training for the PMP® exam, it is best to follow some time-tested practices that will help you prepare better for the exam and gain the right skills with programs like the PMP Course.

 Here are some tips to help you top your PMP® exam and become a certified project management professional: